Miss Texas USA

 The bullying was only the beginning of the roadblocks and difficulties she would have to conquer to achieve her dreams.
 There were lessons to be learned, self-knowledge to be gained, and mental toughness to develop.
 Along the way, Taylor became the target of domestic abuse at the hands of a boyfriend.
 When she recognized her toxic situation and the dangers it entailed, she terminated the relationship with her abuser.
 She has since become an advocate for victims of domestic violence and sexual assault, and has shared her story with hundreds of people.
 She imparts one of the best bits of advice she has received: “There is a difference between being liked by people and being valued.
 A lot of people will like you, but few will value you.
 BE VALUED.”

-As she begins her year as Miss Texas USA, Taylor is a few classes away from earning her degree in Communications/Broadcast Productions at Sam Houston State University.
+Taylor has graduated with a double major in Communications/Broadcast Productions at Sam Houston State University.
+She is also fluent in American Sign Language and studying Spanish.
 A sports enthusiast, she played volleyball on a nationally ranked team and was MVP two years in a row.
-She is coming a step closer to her ambition of becoming a Sports and Entertainment Reporter as she has conducted rookie interviews and sideline reporting for the Jacksonville Jaguars this summer.
-She will take on several football games this season and next year start an internship with GALvanize (Women in sports).
+She is coming a step closer to her ambition of becoming a Sports and Entertainment Reporter as she has conducted rookie interviews and sideline reporting for the Jacksonville Jaguars, and she was the emcee and host for the All American Bowl this year on NBC.
+Taylor is also an intern GALvanize (Women in sports).

 Taylor’s heritage is a blend of cultures and ethnicity.
-Her maternal grandfather immigrated from Italy through Ellis Island, and a great-great-grandfather was 100% Cherokee from the Texas-Oklahoma border!
-She knows American sign language, and she describes herself as driven, articulate, conscientious, versatile, and a bit quirky!
+Her maternal grandfather immigrated from Italy through Ellis Island, and a great great grandfather was 100% Cherokee from the Texas-Oklahoma border!
+She describes herself as driven, articulate, conscientious, versatile, and a bit quirky!

 The message Taylor would like to convey to others is to “live your life with purpose.”

 Follow Miss Texas USA